Esri/arcgis-pro-samples-beta/README.md

-# arcgis-pro-samples-beta5
+# arcgis-pro-samples-beta
-The arcgis-pro-samples-beta5 repository contains a set of simple samples that show you how to accomplish different mapping and GIS tasks with ArcGIS Pro Add-ins.
+The arcgis-pro-samples-beta repository contains a set of simple samples that show you how to accomplish different mapping and GIS tasks with ArcGIS Pro Add-ins.

 ## Features